Stonepeople/FSwD/README.md

 -   Reconciling lists using OpenRefine is covered in [this pdf](https://github.com/Stonepeople/FSiD/blob/main/Reconciling%20in%20OpenRefine.pdf)

 -   [Scraping the web](https://github.com/Stonepeople/FSiD/blob/main/scraping%20the%20web.pdf) is an excellent tipsheet from [IRE](https://www.ire.org/) (it's well worth joining IRE.
 At around $70 a year it's worth  joining just for the library of tipsheets!)

+**Module 4 exercises **
+When you're ready to do some more practice, read [these instructions](https://github.com/Stonepeople/FSwD/commit/328b5776c816050095e3f70fa0f8fe3d7d3fc741)

 **Module 4**